go-gorm/gorm.io/pages/docs/query.md

 //// SELECT * FROM users ORDER BY age; (users2)
 ```

-## Limit
+### Limit

-Specify the number of records to be retrieved
+Specify the max number of records to retrieve

 ```go
 db.Limit(3).Find(&users)